Bressingham: Geography

-Church of St. John the Baptist
+Church of St John the Baptist

-Bressingham's parish church is dedicated to Saint John the Baptist and was constructed in the late-13th century.
-The church was significantly remodelled in the 16th and 19th centuries and boasts both elaborate pew carvings, which have been damaged by iconoclasts in the 16th century and stained-glass installed by J & J King.
-Additionally, within the church there is a set of royal arms dating from the reign of King Charles II and a 19th century funeral bier.
+Bressingham's parish church is dedicated to John the Baptist and was constructed in the late-13th century.
+The church was significantly remodelled in the 16th and 19th centuries and boasts both elaborate pew carvings, which have been damaged by iconoclasts in the 16th century and stained glass installed by J & J King.
+Additionally, within the church there is a set of royal arms dating from the reign of King Charles II and a 19th-century funeral bier.
 The building is Grade I.

 Bressingham Steam and Gardens

 Bressingham Steam Museum and Gardens is located within the village.
 Established by Alan Bloom in the 1940s, the gardens were later developed to include several narrow gauge railway lines with a number of different types of steam engines and vehicles.
 It is also the home of a Dad's Army exhibition.

 Governance

 Bressingham is part of the electoral ward of Bressingham and Burston for local elections and is part of the district of South Norfolk.
 It is part of the Waveney Valley parliamentary constituency.